MeetAdalaja/crime-canada/README.md

 ## Acknowledgements

-- The maintainers of open Canadian public‑safety data portals and documentation.
+- The maintainers of open Canadian public-safety data portals and documentation.
-- The open‑source community for tools that make analysis and reproducibility possible.
+- The open-source community for tools that make analysis and reproducibility possible.